Data-Driven Nonlinear TDOA for Accurate Source Localization in Complex Signal Dynamics

 Tsunami localization is a crucial research area, where wave velocity can vary due to underwater topography changes \cite{kuzakov2019localization}.
 Tsunameters are used for early detection and real-time measurements of deep-ocean tsunamis to improve our understanding of these phenomena and develop effective mitigation strategies \cite{gonzalez2005nthmp}.
 Though there are numerous methods \cite{tsushima2014tfish,tanioka2018near,voronina2016new,ariyoshi2014detectability,won2011three} to estimate source location and wave velocity, they are inherently expensive and complex in implementation \cite{tuna2017survey}.

 In summary, while TDOA does not require knowledge of the signal transmission start time for source localization, it cannot accurately localize an unknown target without knowledge of the speed of the signal.
 It also fails to solve for an unknown target in a non-homogeneous medium.
 This necessitates the development of localization methods that can handle unknown and varying propagation speeds in non-homogeneous environments.

-In this paper, we present a nonlinear time difference measurement-based algorithm (NTDOA) that jointly estimates the source of pulsating waves, the origin time, and the speed of propagation.
-Our algorithm, which can be interpreted as a nonlinear generalization of TDOA, can solve the localization problem without knowing the time of signal origin or the varying speeds of propagation in non-homogeneous media.
-We validate the effectiveness of the proposed approach using simulated data and data collected from forest fires and tsunamis.
+In this paper, we present algorithms modified TDOA (mTDOA) and non-linear TDOA (NTDOA) that jointly estimate the signal source, the origin time, and the speed of propagation.
+Our non-linear TDOA algorithm (NTDOA) generalizes TDOA, allowing it to solve localization problems without prior knowledge of the signal origin time or the varying propagation speeds in non-homogeneous media.

 Our contributions are: \begin{itemize} \item We introduce a novel modification to the traditional TDOA algorithm, enabling the solution of source localization problems where the propagation speed is unknown. \item We propose non-linear TDOA (NTDOA), to tackle complex source localization problems in non-homogeneous and dynamic environments. \item Our algorithms can be extended to estimate additional parameters, including the propagation speed.
 We demonstrate the effectiveness of our proposed algorithms with three real-life complex dynamical problems: atrial fibrillation, forest fires, and tsunamis. \end{itemize}

 The rest of this paper is organized as follows.
 We provide the problem statement in Section \ref{sec:problemStatement}.
 The proposed solutions are in Section \ref{sec:soltuions} and are validated numerically in Section \ref{sec:results}.
 Finally, concluding remarks and future work are presented in Section \ref{sec:conclu}.